nimser/ai-sdk-v5-crash-course/exercises/05-context-engineering/05.05-chain-of-thought/problem/output.md

 };
 ```

-*   **`Prettify<T>`:** This is a utility type.
-It takes a type `T` and "prettifies" it.
-In essence, it creates a new type that has the same properties as `T`, but it forces TypeScript to evaluate the type more eagerly.
-This can be useful for improving readability in complex types.
-The `& {}` part is a trick to force the evaluation.
+Here's what this means:

-*   **`EventMap`:** This is a crucial type that defines the different event types and their associated data.
-It's an object where the keys are event names (e.g., "login", "logout", "updateUsername"), and the values are objects describing the data associated with each event.
+*   `EventMap` is an object where the keys are event names (like "login", "logout", and "updateUsername").
+*   The values associated with each event name describe the data associated with that event.
+For example, the "login" event has a `username` and `password`.
+The "logout" event has no specific data.

-### The IIMT Pattern in Action
+### The `EventAsDiscriminatedUnion` Type (IIMT Pattern)

-Now, let's focus on the core of the code, which implements the IIMT pattern:
+This is where the IIMT pattern comes into play.
+It transforms the information in `EventMap` into a special type of union called a discriminated union.

 ```typescript
 export type EventAsDiscriminatedUnion = {